 If someone is unresponsive, it's okay to follow up once or twice, but don't hassle the person.
 No one owes you anything, and trying to annoy someone into connecting with you will only get you blocked.
 Move on to the next person who might be more responsive.

 Being able to network online can make a huge difference to your job search down the line.
-Just remember that good things takes time.
+Just remember that good things take time.
 Don't expect results right away, take your time and be respectful, polite and soon you'd have a strong network backing you up.
-Need more advise?
-Contact our job search professionals to get a one-on-one advice.
+Need more advice?
+Our Job Search Professionals are happy to help.